Introduction

 IBS is not only about food.
 It is also about:

-- stress
+- Stress

-- sleep
+- Sleep

-- daily habits
+- Daily habits

-- lifestyle
+- Lifestyle

-But many methods can help.
+But many methods will help.

 These methods help you Avoid IBS symptoms.

-They are simple and practical.
+They are practical and simple.

-They focus on listening to your body.
+They can focus on listening to your body.

-The ideas come from doctors, research, and real life experience.
+The ideas come from doctors, research, and real-life experience.

-The language here is simple.
+The language used here is simple.

 The goal is to help you clearly.